Gokul-infosec/Gokul-infosec/README.md

 - ⚔️ Always available for Internships & Entry-Level Roles!

-> “*Born broke, rising brutally.
+> “Born broke, rising brutally.
 Every drop of sweat is a weapon sharpened to carve my name into cybersecurity history.” – Gokul D 💀🔥